Licensing and pricing

 - To delete a column, just drag a box around all the cards in the column and Edit>Delete them.

 - If you want the waiting column to always be there (even if there are no cards with status=waiting) then click on the column header to bring up the Property window and add waiting in the Pre-defined values tab.

-From v1.2.0 you can also add/rename/delete columns and rows by right-clicking on the column/row header.
+You can also add/rename/delete columns and rows by right-clicking on the column/row header.